360nosc0pe/yocto/README.md

 Project status
 --------------

-The project is in a relatively development stage.
+The project is in a relatively early development stage.
 So far we completed the following tasks:

-* Reverse engineer most of the pinout
+* Reverse engineering of most of the pinout
 * Get Linux booting
-* Get all peripherals working like USB, Ethernet, Serial port etc.
+* Get all usual peripherals working like USB, Ethernet, serial port etc.
 * Get a framebuffer working for the display
-* Establish SPI communication to the devices in the signal path
+* Establish SPI communication with the devices in the signal path
 * Build FPGA cores for the frontpanel input
 * Write some auxiliary linux drivers for the frontpanel LEDs, power management IC etc.
 * Build an FPGA core which performs the offset DAC multiplexing